reneprincipejr/Light-in-the-darkest-times/README.md

 # Light in the darkest times
- Assessing disaster resiliency of the Philippinesthrough nighttime lights
+ Assessing disaster resiliency of the Philippines through nighttime lights